DHP-stottepakke/pages/pages/dmp_supporting_info/support_06_document.md

 	* [Medical Subject Headings (MeSH)](https://fairsharing.org/10.25504/FAIRsharing.qnkw45) are used for indexing, cataloging, and searching for biomedical and health-related information and documents
 	* [Human Phenotype Ontology](https://doi.org/10.25504/FAIRsharing.kbtt7f) to describe phenotypic features encountered in human hereditary and other diseases
 * Geography
-	* [Marine Regions](https://fairsharing.org/10.25504/FAIRsharing.5164e7)aims to to create a standard, relational list of geographic names, coupled with information and maps of the geographic location of these features
+	* [Marine Regions](https://doi.org/10.25504/FAIRsharing.5164e7) aims to to create a standard, relational list of geographic names, coupled with information and maps of the geographic location of these features
 * Social sciences
 	* [European Language Social Science Thesaurus (ELSST)](https://fairsharing.org/FAIRsharing.acd824)